Raza Shaikh: Managing Director, Investor, Founder, Podcast Host, & Startup Boston Week 2020 Speaker

 Raza: It's just like dating or finding your match: you have to be yourself.
 My number one advice would be, your cofounders and partners must be on the same page for the vision and mission of what you want to build.
 It also helps tremendously if your cofounder or potential cofounder is as enthusiastic as you are.

 Want to hear more from Raza?
-Check out Made for Each Other: How To Find, Evaluate, and Decide on a Cofounder.
-It's part of the Founder & C-Suite Track at Startup Boston Week 2020.
-See the full lineup & register here!
+Check the full event, Made for Each Other: How To Find, Evaluate, and Decide on a Cofounder, right here!